 Lockheed Martin is not a traditional dividend growth stock that comes to mind.
 However, the company has a solid balance sheet and it is conservatively run.
 Lockheed Martin has a lower credit rating than the three companies that we have talked about so far.
 But its leverage ratio is on par with other quality companies.
 The company is a Dividend Contender having raised the dividend for 20 consecutive years.
 In my opinion Lockheed Martin will likely become a Dividend Aristocrat in time.

 Lockheed Martin’s strength is its scale as the largest U.S. aerospace & defense company.
 It makes many aircraft and other products for the U.S. Army, Air Force, and Navy and allies.
 The company has limited competition in this market space.
 Furthermore, these military platforms tend to be around a long time and are periodically updated or modernized.
 Major aircraft platforms include the F-35, F-22, F-16, C-130, C-5, P-3, Apache, Blackhawk, and Seahawk, as well as others.
 Lockheed Martin also seems products for missiles, space, electronics, etc.

 Visa has increased the dividend at a double-digit rate for the trailing five years and ten years.
-According to Portfolio Insight*, The dividend has grown at 17.94% CAGR in the past 5-years and 23.07% CAGR in the past decade.
-The forward dividend yield is only 0.75%, but it is more than the 5-year average of 0.63%.
+According to Portfolio Insight*, The dividend has grown at 17.95% CAGR in the past 5-years and 20.33% CAGR in the past decade.
+Applying the Rule of 72 calculates the dividend should double in between four and five years.
+The forward dividend yield is only 0.77%, but it is more than the 5-year average of 0.67%.